Social Media Policy

 Social Media Overview

-The use of the Internet and popular software to connect individuals in efficient communications networks is often referred to as “social media."
-These popular applications include but are not limited to Facebook, LinkedIn, Twitter, and YouTube.
+The use of popular online platforms to connect individuals in efficient communications networks is often referred to as “social media."
+These popular applications include but are not limited to Facebook, LinkedIn, Twitter, YouTube, Vimeo, Instagram, and Pinterest.
 Misericordia University feels it is appropriate to have an institutional presence in these various media in order to facilitate communication among important constituency groups.
 Risks are involved in participating in such endeavors and therefore the University has developed a set of policies and guidelines to regulate all official behavior on such sites.

 Application and Notification